Phileosopher/commonplace/bible-1_torah.md

 12. Miriam and Aaron complain, Miriam struck with leprosy
 13. Men appointed from each tribe to spy out Canaan, spies give back a mixed report
 14. Israel rebels, Moses intercedes for Israel, God forgives but delivers judgment, the spies who gave a bad report die from a plague, defeat at Hormah
-15. Laws about offerings and unintentional sin offerings, Sabbath-breaker is stoned, the law of tassels
+15. Laws about offerings and unintentional sin offerings, Sabbath-breaker is stoned, tassels law
 16. Korah's rebellion and consequences, censers are reserved for holy use, murmuring about Korah that leads to a plague
 17. Aaron's staff buds
 18. Duties and offerings for priests and Levites